Bill Brown (boxing): New York State Athletic Commission

 In 1933, Brown was appointed to the New York State Athletic Commission.
 In 1934, Brown objected to allowing the Max Baer-Primo Carnera fight to take place, as he did not believe that Baer was in good enough condition to fight.
 He was overruled by his fellow commissioners John J. Phelan and D. Walker Wear.
 Baer ended up defeating Carnera by technical knockout.
 In 1935, Brown and Phelan ordered a reversal of the decision in the Vince Dundee–Eddie Risko fight.
-The fight was originally declared a victory for Sisko, with Judge Sidney Scharlin and referee Jed Gahan voting in favor of Sisko and the other judge, Jack Britton, voting in favor of Dundee.
+The fight was originally declared a victory for Risko, with Judge Sidney Scharlin and referee Jed Gahan voting in favor of Risko and the other judge, Jack Britton, voting in favor of Dundee.
 Phelan, who was sitting at ringside, immediately performed an inspection of the ballots and found that Britton gave seven to Dundee and three to Risko and Scharlin scored five rounds for Dundee with four to Risko.
 Phelan, Brown, and Scharlin conferred and the decision was reversed in favor of Dundee.
 Later that year, Brown objected to a proposed fight between Carnera and Ray Impelletiere on the grounds that Impelletiere was not experienced enough to fight Carnera, but was overruled by the other two commissioners.
 In 1936, Brown and Phelan voted to cancel a bout between Hank Bath and Red Burman after they received a telegram from the secretary of the California State Athletic Commission reporting that two of Bath's fights in that state were "questionable".
 In February 1938, the commission suspended the licenses of manager Joe Jacobs and boxer Tony Galento for Galento's failure to fight Harry Thomas.
 Galento's license was restored within a few months, however the commission refused to license Jacobs for the Joe Louis vs. Max Schmeling rematch later that year.
 In 1939 Brown and Phelan sued boxing promoter James J. Johnston for libel over Johnston's allegations that the two commissioners had a financial interest in the Twentieth Century Sporting Club.
 The suit ended when Johnston made a statement denying that he had used the word "financial" and added that he never meant to accuse Brown and Phelan of "malfeasance or misfeasance of any kind".
 In 1940 the commission voted to fine and suspend Al Davis after his disqualification loss to Fritzie Zivic, with Brown stating that although the commission did not have the power to suspend a boxer for life, Davis would be suspended “for the life of the commission”.
 The commission reinstated Davis the following year for his rematch against Zivic.
 Brown retired from the commission on January 1, 1943, in order to focus on his farm.
 He died on September 3, 1943, at his farm in Garrison.
 He was buried in Gate of Heaven Cemetery in Hawthorne, New York.